-Spicy Chicken, Sweet Potato and Peanut Soup is both hearty and healthy!
 With lots of flavorful ingredients, protein and vegetables, this African-inspired soup is the perfect winter warm-up!
+Best of all, Spicy Peanut Soup with Chicken and Sweet Potatoes is both hearty and healthy!

 With January in the rearview mirror, winter isn't showing any signs of letting up.
 When winter drags on, I crave food from the warm, sunny climates of the world like this African-inspired soup.

-Spicy Chicken, Sweet Potato and Peanut Soup hits all the flavor notes with hearty, healthy protein-packed goodness sure to chase away your winter blues!
+Spicy Peanut Soup with Chicken and Sweet Potatoes hits all the flavor notes with hearty, healthy protein-packed goodness sure to chase away your winter blues!

-- Heat oil in a large Dutch oven or other soup pot.
+- Heat oil in a large Dutch oven or other heavy soup pot.

 - Cook the onions, celery, carrot and red bell pepper until nice and melty soft.